 (*Meals included where BLD indicated)

-Day 1/ (Jan 5th) Airport/San José/ Upon your arrival to San José; Juan will assist you in your transfer to your hotel for the evening.
+Day 1/ (Jan 4th) Airport/San José/ Upon your arrival to San José; Juan will assist you in your transfer to your hotel for the evening.
 Depending on your arrival time, the gardens at our hotel offer a varied inventory of flowers and macro opportunities, as well as some avian photography.
-I have organized a meet and greet dinner; (depending on your arrival time) where we will discuss the itinerary and brief you on our photographic tour. *Dinner tonight is not included in the quoted price.
+I have organized a meet and greet dinner; (depending on your arrival time) where we will discuss the itinerary and brief you on our photographic tour. *Dinner for the first night is not included in the quoted price.

 Then after the good light is gone we will we get our macro and mid-range lens ready as we will have a macro session where we will have chances to photograph the Red-eyed Tree-frog, insects and a couple snake species.
 Today we will have the entire facility to ourselves.
 With the covered area we have no worries about rain or harsh sun.
 BLD

-Day 7/ (Jan 11th) Cartago Area/After breakfast, we’ll depart to the highest mountain range of Costa Rica.
+Day 9/ (Jan 12th) Cartago Area/After breakfast, we’ll depart to the highest mountain range of Costa Rica.
 The lodge offers a large variety of bird species, where the beauty of the environment will make for an unforgettable experience.
 We expect to arrive in the late afternoon.
-Tonight we’ll prepare and brief on the pursuit of the highly sought after resplendent quetzal.
+Tonight, we’ll prepare and brief on the pursuit of the highly sought-after resplendent quetzal.
 BLD

-Day 8/ (Jan 12th) Cartago Area/ Today we start the day very early.
+Day 10/ (Jan 13th) Cartago Area/ Today we start the day very early.
 Our goal today is finding and photographing the elusive resplendent quetzal.
 After a productive morning, return to the lodge for breakfast.
 Full day of shooting birds on lodge grounds.
 Also included is a visit (in the afternoon) to a wonderful local garden for totally new species of birds.
 There are some endemic bird species within this mountain range and we of course want to photograph them.
+Some of the target species at this lodge include, American Dipper, White-throated Mountain-Gem, Scintillant Hummingbird, Volcano Hummingbird, Golden-browed Chlorophonia, Emerald Toucanet and Collared Trogon.
 BLD

 Because of the varied micro-climates in Costa Rica and the diversity of places we will visit, we advise you to bring light clothing for the humid-low lands and a jacket/shell for the low-temperatures of cloud and oak forest where our lodges are located.
 It is also advisable to bring mosquito repellent, sunscreen and please let us know if you have a special diet that we should know.